nodezeroat/project-athena/Curriculum/Module 02 - Reconnaissance/lectures/lecture_4_social_engineering.md

 ## Additional Resources

 - **Books**:
-  - “The Art of Deception: Controlling the Human Element of Security” by Kevin D. Mitnick.
+  - "The Art of Deception: Controlling the Human Element of Security" by Kevin D. Mitnick.